Immunity and Pseudorandomness of Context-Free Languages: Pseudorandomness of Languages

+Next, we consider the case of $\overline{S}$.
+Note that, as a symmetric feature of Lemma \ref{random-lang-forms}(3) indicates, $\overline{S}$ also becomes weakly $\CC$-pseudorandom.
+Thus, an argument used for $S$ works analogously for $\overline{S}$.
+In the end, we conclude that $S$ is $\CC$-bi-primeimmune, as requested. \end{proof}

-The converse of Lemma \ref{weakrandom-primeimmune}, however, does not hold in general.
-As a counterexample, we present a context-free language that is $\reg/n$-primeimmune but not weak $\reg/n$-pseudorandom.
-Our example is the language $Equal_{*}$, defined in Section \ref{sec:p-dense-immune}.
+The converse of Lemma \ref{weakrandom-primeimmune}, however, does not hold in general; for instance, there are context-free languages that are $\reg$-primeimmune but not weakly $\reg$-pseudorandom.
+One of those languages is the language $Equal_{*}$, defined in Section \ref{sec:p-dense-immune}.

-\begin{proposition} The language family $\cfl$ contains a $\reg/n$-primeimmune language that is not weak $\reg/n$-pseudorandom. \end{proposition}
+\begin{proposition} The language family $\cfl$ contains a $\reg/n$-primeimmune language that is not weakly $\reg/n$-pseudorandom. \end{proposition}